 From the day of settlement, the ownership will belong to the buyer.
 However, before the keys are given, the Judicial Scrivener (who will be on the day of closing) will have to register the owner and property in documents such as the Certified Copy of Registry (登記簿謄本 tokibotohon).

-Can I rent a property I bought in Japan?
+Can I rent out a property I bought in Japan?
 Who can help me with that?

 A property management company will provide service for renting properties.
 For their service, on average they will charge 5% of the rental fee on a monthly basis.

-What is the situation of Japan properties now?
-Will the market go up or down?
+What is the outlook for Japan's real estate market now?
+Will it go up or down?

 If you have any questions or would like to arrange a viewing, please feel free to contact us!